gustavos86/gustavos86.github.io/_posts/2023-09-16-Creating-a-Domain-in-Route-53.md

 tags: [aws, route 53]     # TAG names should always be lowercase
 ---

-This is my very first post in this blog I have created to document my progress towards learning about public cloud providers.
+This is my very first post in this blog I have created to document my progress toward learning about public cloud providers.
-I am a firm believer of "learning by doing" to help learning more quickly and it is because of this reason that I am starting today with this blog.
+I am a firm believer in "learning by doing" to help me learn more quickly and it is for this reason that I am starting today with this blog.
-Today, I am registering a new domain in AWS Route 53 and creating the necessary records and point it to this blog.
+Today, I am registering a new domain in AWS Route 53, creating the necessary records, and pointing them to this blog.
 The blog has been created using [Jekyll](https://jekyllrb.com/) as a static site generator (written in Ruby) and it is hosted in [GitHub Pages](https://pages.github.com/) for free.

-Creating a this blog in GitHub Pages following and the documentation (see [Types of GitHub Pages sites](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#types-of-github-pages-sites)) required the original URL to be exactly `<username>.github.io`.
+Creating this blog in GitHub Pages following and the documentation (see [Types of GitHub Pages sites](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#types-of-github-pages-sites)) required the original URL to be exactly `<username>.github.io`.
 I wanted to have my own domain and I am using AWS Route 53 to register **myjourneytocloud.com**.
-I am documenting the steps that taken to accomplish this using the AWS Management Console.
+I am documenting the steps that were taken to accomplish this using the AWS Management Console.

-1. Starting from the Route 53 service in the AWS Managament Console initiate the wizard
+1. Starting from the Route 53 service in the AWS Management Console initiate the wizard

 Select **Register a domain**

 ![]({{ site.baseurl }}/images/2023/09-16-Creating-a-Domain-in-Route-53/01-Route-53-initiate-the-wizard.png)

-2. Look the domain is available.
+2. Look to see if the domain is available.
 In my case, **myjourneytocloud.com** was already taken.
-However I noticed **myjourneytocloud.net** is available so took it.
+However, I noticed **myjourneytocloud.net** is available so took it.
 Select the desired domain and click on the button that shows up **Proceed to checkout**

 ![]({{ site.baseurl }}/images/2023/09-16-Creating-a-Domain-in-Route-53/02-Route-53-checking-availability.png)

 ![]({{ site.baseurl }}/images/2023/09-16-Creating-a-Domain-in-Route-53/03-Route-53-available-domains.png)

 3. The next screen asks for how long you want to register the domain and it reflects the cost of it.
 This screen also shows the option to enable or disable auto-renew.
-In my case I choosed 1 year and unchecked **Auto-renew**
+In my case, I chose  1 year and unchecked the **Auto-renew** checkbox.

 ![]({{ site.baseurl }}/images/2023/09-16-Creating-a-Domain-in-Route-53/04-Route-53-duration-auto-renew.png)